marvinernst1020/aumic-spectral-autoencoder/README.md

 └── EXPERIMENT_LOG.md
 ````

-Important notebook to set all configurations and run the entire pipleine and visualize the results: `14_run_vae_pipeline.ipynb`.
+Important notebook to set all configurations and run the entire pipeline and visualize the results: `14_run_vae_pipeline.ipynb`.

 ---